Spanning Trees and Redistricting: New Methods for Sampling and Validation: Introduction

+Sampling balanced partitions of a set can be challenging computationally, especially under geometric constraints.
+In redistricting, not only must pieces be connected and population-balanced, but it is also preferable to have compact (nicely shaped) components rather than elongated, spindly, or contorted ones.\footnote{For contorted districts, compare the original gerrymander: \url{https://www.masshist.org/database/1765}.} To make this mathematically precise, we represent the region by a weighted graph, with nodes for basic indivisible geographical units and edges between nodes when the corresponding units are adjacent.
+The units---such as census blocks or precincts---are weighted by population.

-Most mathematical treatments of redistricting have a discrete setup in common: the electoral geography in a given state or region is represented as a graph, where nodes correspond to geounits (small geographical regions such as census blocks or voting precincts) and edges indicate adjacency of the units.
-Nodes are weighted according to the population of the corresponding unit.
-In this formulation, a {\it districting plan} is a partition of the vertices into $k$ connected subgraphs with approximately balanced population.
-The problem of building an effective baseline for redistricting purposes can be addressed with an appropriate random sample of these balanced graph partitions.
+In this formulation, a {\it districting plan} is a partition of the graph into $k$ connected subgraphs with nearly equal population.
+Building a neutral (non-gerrymandered) baseline for redistricting purposes can be accomplished with an appropriate random sample from the set of balanced graph partitions.
+Setting this up as a graph problem lends itself to a particularly simple measure of compactness via the size of the boundary.

-Markov chain Monte Carlo (MCMC) algorithms are ubiquitous across scientific disciplines as a computational means for randomized study of large, complicated sets (for surveys, see \cite{MCMCRev,AF,Feller}).
-The idea is to design a random walk that moves among configurations---in this case, the random walk steps from partition to partition.
-Even though each plan might only be connected to a small set of nearest neighbors, an MCMC process is designed so that the random walk will eventually converge to a useful stationary distribution over the entire space of configurations---that is, the probabilities of being at each state will stabilize, so that further steps in the process maintain the same probabilities.
-To build a sample, the plans visited by the random walker are added to the collection of alternative options.
+Many methods have been introduced for randomly generating districting plans; for a 60-year overview, see~\cite{GerryAlgs}.
+Here, our main focus will be on Markov chain Monte Carlo (MCMC) algorithms, which are ubiquitous across scientific disciplines for the randomized study of large, complicated configuration spaces (for surveys, see \cite{MCMCRev,AF,Feller}).
+The idea is to design a random walk that moves among states in a state space---in this case, stepping from partition to partition.
+Though each plan might only have a few neighbors, MCMC seeks to run until convergence to a useful {\it stationary distribution} (or {\em steady state}) over the entire state space; that is, the probabilities of being at each state will stabilize, so that further steps maintain the probability distribution.